Pomsky, a cross between the proud Siberian Husky and the loud Pomeranian, is one of the most popular dog breeds

 At what age, a puppy becomes an adult dog?
 Every puppy is unique and you can’t predict when a puppy is going to be an adult dog.
 But one thing is for sure, the small-sized breeds are more likely to be adults earlier than the larger dog breeds.

-Teenager Phase: Yes, they do have a teenager phase when they go through the adolescent phase and may show unwanted behaviors such as digging and rowdy jumping, etc. Most dogs go through their teenage phase during the age of 4 to 6 months.
+Teenager Phase: Yes, they do have a teenage phase when they go through the adolescent phase and may show unwanted behaviors such as digging and rowdy jumping, etc. Most dogs go through their teenage phase during the age of 4 to 6 months.

 Golden years: When the dogs grow old, they are more likely to have grey hair on their muzzles.
 Along with that, they slow down a bit and start preferring calm and slower activities.

 Now, let’s find out the facts about a full-grown Pomsky dog.

 You may like reading Irish Doodle Dog Facts

 How big is a fully-grown Pomsky?

-It is totally unpredictable but according to the stats, their length at shoulders may vary and they may stand between 10 to 15 inches.
+It is unpredictable but according to the stats, their length at shoulders may vary and they may stand between 10 to 15 inches.
 Still, we may witness a smaller or a larger Pomsky than the given size.

 When it comes to the weight of a Pomsky, it may weigh between 20 to 30 pounds (9 to 13.5 kg).

 Remember one thing, Pomsky is a relatively new designer dog and there are not many stats and figures available about the breed.
 So, we can expect to get more and more facts about Pomsky in near future.

 How much time does a Pomsky take to grow fully?